-Buyer shall be responsible for costs of collections, including reasonable legal fees and court costs, incurred by Mitchell in collecting any amounts owed by the buyer.
+Buyer shall be responsible for costs of collections, including interest, reasonable legal fees, other expert and professional fees, and court costs, incurred by Mitchell in collecting any amounts owed by the buyer.

 The Customer shall not assign any of its rights or delegate any of its obligations under the Sales Documentation and these Terms and Conditions without the prior written consent of Mitchell.
 Any purported assignment or delegation in violation of this Section is null and void.
 No assignment or delegation relieves the Customer of any of its obligations under the Sales Documentation or these Terms and Conditions.

 The relationship between Mitchell and the customer is that of independent contractors.
 Nothing contained in the sales documentation and these terms and conditions shall be construed as creating any agency, partnership, joint venture or other form of joint enterprise, employment, or fiduciary relationship between the parties, and neither party shall have authority to contract for or bind the other party in any manner whatsoever.